zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ## Example
 ### Configuration file
 HPU configuration knobs are gathered in a TOML configuration file.
-This file describes the targeted FPGA with it's associated configuration:
+This file describes the targeted FPGA with its associated configuration:
 ```toml
 [fpga] # FPGA target
   # Register layout in the FPGA